 The indirect nature of CBD’s effects have made it difficult for scientists to pinpoint its exact effects up to now, but many positive effects of this unusual phytocannabinoid are still being studied.

 The endocannabinoid system is closely interconnected with the nervous and immune system.
-Since CBD has been shown to boost just about every function of our cannabinoid receptors, it is proven to have far-reaching soothing and relaxing effects.
+Since CBD has been shown to boost just about every function of our cannabinoid receptors, it has far-reaching soothing and relaxing effects.

-The ECS as the greatest neurotransmitter system in the body.
+The Endocannabinoid system as the greatest neurotransmitter system in the body.
 It lends a hand in seemingly just about everything, including: mood, memory, motor control, immune function, pain perception, appetite, sleep, and bone development.

 Somehow, CBD seems to tap into this balancing system to produce its therapeutic effects.
 CBD is able to interact with cells in our bodies because the molecule has a similar composition to similar chemicals that the human body produces naturally, called endocannabinoids.

 It’s not often that a plant compound can make headlines over and over again.
-However, CBD is a phytocannabinoid with some serious life-saving potential.
+However, CBD is a phytocannabinoid with some amazing potential.

 In fact, CBD has only gained mainstream attention quite recently, after the family of one brave little girl decided to throw caution to the wind and speak out about medical cannabis.

-When hemp oil is applied topically, it is absorbed directly through the skin.
-Cannabinoid receptors are located throughout the skin, the body’s largest organ, making CBD a potential therapy for a range of conditions, from dry skin to skin cancer.
+When CBD oil is applied topically, it is absorbed directly through the skin.
+Cannabinoid receptors are located throughout the skin, the body’s largest organ, making CBD a potential therapy for a range of conditions.
 Because it is applied right to trouble areas, the CBD hemp oil works directly where needed most.

 A 2010 study in the Journal of Investigative Dermatology revealed that the endocannabinoid system is critical to the life cycle of basal cells, which make up around 90% of the cells in the epidermis.
 Healthy skin relies on the body’s ability to grow new cells and discard dead ones.
 Manipulation of the endocannabinoid system can help regulate the life cycle of cells for more radiant, youthful skin.

-One study in the British Journal of Pharmacology found that phytocannabinoids, particularly CBD and cannabigerol (CBG), can control cell proliferation and differentiation, indicating they can be used in novel treatments for skin diseases like allergies or cancer.
-Anecdotally, CBD oil works on warts, moles, and even HPV outbreaks because it can cause cell death in these abnormally growing cell groups, but clinical research in this area is lacking.
+One study in the British Journal of Pharmacology found that phytocannabinoids, particularly CBD and cannabigerol (CBG), may help control cell proliferation and differentiation, indicating they may be used in novel treatments for skin diseases, but clinical research in this area is lacking.

 Like with eczema, researchers are unsure of the exact causes of psoriasis.
 It is thought to be linked to problems with the immune system, specifically white T cells in the blood.
-Researchers have seen promise in using cannabinoids to treat psoriasis through immune system regulation and anti-inflammatory effects.
+Researchers have seen promise in using cannabinoids through immune system regulation effects.